 A strong butt is key to a happy life as a runner

 If arthritic pain is affecting your ability to run and you’re still trying to finish a 5k under 25 minutes then you may simply need to come to grips with the fact that you need to adopt a lower pace, more style aerobic run.
 If you’ve run a mile, you’ve run a mile.
 It really shouldn’t matter what the pace is.
 Your cadence or how many steps you take each minute is important.
 Shorter strides, with a higher cadence (170-180) combined with a load sharing mid-foot strike could improve your ability to remain an active runner despite the degenerative changes in your knee.

 Show your body some variation, and respect its need to recover.

 Rest… or recovery is also critically important for the runner with knee osteoarthritis.
 An 8 mile run day should be followed by a cross-training day, a day in the pool, or a strengthening day in the gym.
 Long or hard runs take their toll on our joints, muscles as well as our cardiac physiology.
 Show your body some variation, and respect its need to recover.
-Another very important variable which affects your recovery is how stressful your day was in general — this includes how well you slept, your overall stress level and your diet.
-Diets high in sugar leads to an increase in systemic inflammation.
-A large daily stress load, and poor sleeping leads to increase in your cortisol level, a stress hormone, which throws off your insulin levels and blood glucose levels.
-Again, this leads to a poor recovery and an increase in systemic inflammation.
+Another very important variable that affects your recovery is how stressful your day was in general — this includes how well you slept, your overall stress level and your diet.
+Diets high in sugar lead to an increase in systemic inflammation.
+A large daily stress load and poor sleeping lead to an increase in your cortisol level, a stress hormone, which throws off your insulin levels and blood glucose levels.
+Again, this leads to poor recovery and an increase in systemic inflammation.

 I have found apps like HRV4Training very useful in this regard.
 It enables you to keep up with your physiology and it can help you quantify your ability to handle physical and emotional stress and determine if your recovery period is complete or not.